yahoo/panoptes_documentation/docs/panoptes-reference/plugin-guide.md

 ![Grafana Image](https://user-images.githubusercontent.com/29840907/73494691-e4c87600-43ac-11ea-8adb-4316ba63aeab.png)

 NOTE: Panoptes has built in support for counter / rate transformations.
-In order to tell the plugin runner to perform the transformations, add a [transforms] key to the .panoptes-plugins and under it, add the metric names in the following format: `<metric_group_type> = rate:<COUNTERNAMES>`.
-For the example above, it would be `example = rate:context_switch_count`.
+In order to tell the plugin runner to perform the transformations, add a [transforms] key to the .panoptes-plugins and under it, add the metric names in the following format: `<metrics_group_type> = rate:<resulting_metrics_group_type>:<COUNTERNAMES>`.
+For the example above, it would be `example = rate:example:context_switch_count`.

 ```sh